stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 ### 14. Set SNMP alarms and traps.
 \
 It is usually helpful for the ADC to raise alerts when high CPU or memory usage occurs and send these via SNMP trap configuration to your SNMP server.
+You may also wish to trigger alerts when HA failovers occur.
 You can implement such configuration with the following commands:

 ```
 set snmp alarm CPU-USAGE -state ENABLED -normalValue 35 -thresholdValue 80 -logging ENABLED -severity Informational
 set snmp alarm MEMORY -state ENABLED -normalValue 35 -thresholdValue 80 -logging ENABLED -severity Critical
+set snmp alarm HA-STATE-CHANGE -severity Critical

 add snmp trap generic SNMPTRAPDSTIP -communityName public
 ```